-If the answers to many of these questions is "yes," the operation under consideration may be a "mill":
+If the answers to many of these questions are "yes," the operation under consideration may be a "mill":

-- Does the operation allow accredited status to be purchased? - Does the operation publish lists of institutions or programs they claim to have accredited without institutions and programs knowing that they are listed or have been accredited? - Are high fees for accreditation required? - Does the operation claim that it is recognized when it is not? - Are few if any standards for quality published by the operation? - Is a very short period of time required to achieve accredited status? - Are accreditation reviews routinely confined to submitting documents and do not include site visits or interviews of key personnel by the accrediting organization? - Is "permanent" accreditation granted without any requirement for subsequent periodic review? - Does the operation use organizational names similar to recognized accrediting organizations? - Does the operation make claims in its publications for which there is no evidence?
+- Does the operation allow accredited status to be purchased? - Does the operation publish lists of institutions or programs they claim to have accredited without institutions and programs knowing that they are listed or have been accredited? - Are high fees for accreditation required as compared to average fees from accrediting organizations? - Does the operation claim that it is recognized (by, e.g., USDE or CHEA) when it is not? - Are few if any standards for quality published by the operation? - Is a very short period of time required to achieve accredited status? - Are accreditation reviews routinely confined to submitting documents and do not include site visits or interviews of key personnel by the accrediting organization? - Is "permanent" accreditation granted without any requirement for subsequent periodic review? - Does the operation use organizational names similar to recognized accrediting organizations? - Does the operation make claims in its publications for which there is no evidence?